smucclaw/l4-lp/README.md

 Try out the web IDE and interpreter [here](https://smucclaw.github.io/l4-lp/)!

-More specifically, it contains:
+More precisely, this project contains:
-- An equational theory equipping L4 constitutive rules with a denotational semantics in terms of Horn clauses in the Prolog term algebra (ie. Prolog's concrete syntax), implemented as a parser and transpiler in Clojure / Clojurescript.
+- A formalisations of an equational theory equipping L4 constitutive rules with a denotational semantics in terms of Horn clauses in the Prolog term algebra (ie. Prolog's concrete syntax), implemented as a parser and transpiler in Clojure / Clojurescript.
   For more details, see